This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Vail is the grandfather of Colorado ski resorts.
 Founded in 1962, some of its original structures and accommodation still stand today, giving this resort a classic, timeless feel.

-Vails popularity can mean that it does get very crowded on the holidays, and you will pay a premium for just about everything at the resort from parking to dining, to ski gear.
+Vails popularity can mean that it does get incredibly crowded on the holidays, and you will pay a premium for just about everything at the resort from parking to dining, to ski gear.
+That being said, if you know that going into your Vail family ski trip, you can just enjoy all the amenities as well as the incredible Colorado ski terrain that you can access at Vail.

 Colorado is famed for its world-class skiing for a reason.
 Turning out Olympian skier after Olympian skier, alongside champions in all other winter sports – it’s the epicenter of all things snow in the US.
-That’s why it’s the perfect place to bring the whole family to get in a few days of top-quality skiing and wintery fun!
+That’s why it’s often considered that the best place for a family ski trip is Colorado.
+The wide variety of Colorado family ski resorts means that there’s something for everyone to ski in Colorado, so book at trip and take advantage of all the family resorts in Colorado.